 Emergency maintenance includes gas line leaks, floods, and electrical malfunctions.
 However, since emergency maintenance is inconvenient and expensive, your business should prioritize preventive and predictive maintenance that can eliminate emergencies in the first place.

-Best practices for scheduling maintenance
+Best practices for scheduling equipment maintenance

-Since predictive, routine, and preventative maintenance can save your business time, money, and stress, many companies emphasize staying on top of these types of maintenance.
+Since predictive, routine, and preventative equipment maintenance can save your business time, money, and stress, many companies emphasize staying on top of these types of maintenance.
 Need some tips on scheduling maintenance?
 These are a few best practices.

 Keep a calendar